 We start with a targeted intervention coordinated with physical therapy sessions each week, for a total of 6-8 weeks of intensive treatment.

 For severe cases that do not respond to more conservative treatments, we offer implantable pain control systems including neurostimulation and targeted drug delivery.

-We provide non-opioid and opioid medication options for pelvic pain patients as is appropriate and necessary for improvement of function and quality of life.
+We provide non-opioid and opioid medication options for pelvic pain patients as appropriate and necessary for pain relief, improvement of function and quality of life.
 Each patient meets with a specialized provider at least once per month, and sometimes as often as once per week, to manage medications, coordinate care, and assess progress.

 Nura physical therapists have specialized training in the management of pelvic pain and are experts in the diagnosis and treatment of pelvic floor disorders.
 These conditions may be associated with urinary incontinence, fecal incontinence, constipation, pudendal neuralgia, interstitial cystitis and dyspareunia.

 We have a patient-centered approach to restore a sense of control by providing patients with self-management pelvic pain relief strategies.
 Nura physical therapists use point of care rehabilitative ultrasound, biofeedback/SEMG, manual therapy, therapeutic exercise and other techniques to improve pelvic muscle tone, reduce pain and improve function.

 Pelvic pain can be difficult for patients to talk about and is often associated with anxiety and depression.
 Nura pain psychologists understand the emotional and mental stressors that exist for patients who have a chronic pelvic pain diagnosis and provide tools such as relaxation training, biofeedback, and group support to help patients cope.
 Nura also offers individual and couples counseling to decrease the effects that pelvic pain may have on an individual’s personal relationships.